Why There Are Two Ways to Count in Korean — Native vs Sino-Korean Numbers Explained (Updated May 2026)

 🌿 Natural nuance: When these numbers directly modify a counter, Korean often uses the shortened forms: 한 개, 두 명, 세 시, 네 권.

 For many learners, this shortening is where the system first becomes confusing.
-You do not usually say 하나 개 for “one item.”
+You don't usually say 하나 개 for “one item.”
 You say 한 개 (han gae).
-You do not usually say 셋 시 for “three o’clock.”
+You don't usually say 셋 시 for “three o’clock.”
 You say 세 시 (se si).

 🧮 Sino-Korean Numbers: 일, 이, 삼